sav-che/TL-2/Authors/Baldwin, William {std. Baldw.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 294](https://www.biodiversitylibrary.org/item/103858#page/306/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 294](https://www.biodiversitylibrary.org/page/33265021) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Baldwin, William {std.
 Baldw.}|first entry]] for this author

 ### Author

 \* Baldwin, William (1779-1819), United States physician, botanist and plant collector; studied medicine at the University of Tennessee (1802), surgeon on a Philadelphia merchant vessel sailing to China 1805-1806, M.D.
-University of Pennsylvania 1807, practiced at Wilmington, Delaware 1807-1811, and Georgia 1811-1812, surgeon in the U.S. navy at St. Mary's and Savanna 1812-1817, visited Florida 1817, and S. American ports 1817-1818, ultimately surgeon and botanist to Long's expedition up the Missouri, died at Franklin, Missouri 1819. (*Baldw.*).
+University of Pennsylvania 1807, practiced at Wilmington, Delaware 1807-1811, and Georgia 1811-1812, surgeon in the U.S. navy at St. Mary's and Savanna 1812-1817, visited Florida 1817, and S. American ports 1817-1818, ultimately surgeon and botanist to Long's expedition up the Missouri, died at Franklin, Missouri 1819.
+**Abbreviated name**: *Baldw.*

 #### Herbarium and types